polyseam/site-cndi-dev/posts/cndi-functions.md

 });
 ```

-If you save your functions in the `./functions` directory following the same
-pattern, a call to `cndi overwrite` will create the required resources in your
-`./cndi` directory, and they will be deployed when you push to your repository.

 ### Secrets and Environment Variables

 You can also use the `fns-env-secret` in `cndi_config.yaml` to attach Secret
-environment variables to read from your Functions.
+environment variables to be read by your Functions.
 The
 `./functions/hello-world/index.ts` function below reads the `GREETING`
 environment variable.